CAN YOU SPOT A SCAM?

 - Shred all unwanted pre-approved offers for financial products and services, like credit cards or loans.

-- A closed, or locked, padlock, usually located in the lower right corner of your browser window, indicates a secure connection.
+Verify that your Online Banking session is secure by a closed, or locked, padlock, usually located in the lower right corner of your browser window, indicates a secure connection.

 - Avoid easily identifiable words.